VelislavKarastoychev/euriklis-message/README.md

 ```js
 new message().italic()
 ```
-makes the text that will be printed in the terminal with italic style.
-On the example that was shown above we can apply the italic method as well as the bold method.
+makes the text which will be shown in the terminal in italic style.
+In the example which was shown above we can apply the italic method as well as the bold method.
 ```js
 new message().bold().italic()
     .append('This text will be bold and italic...')